 The site is being developed by the Friends of Eardington Nature Reserve, working with Shropshire Council, for the benefit of the local community and to enhance the local biodiversity.

 One of our greatest challenges at the reserve is trying to improve and develop the reserve with very few volunteer helpers.
 We will be holding monthly work parties throughout the winter to complete the Awards for All project which is creating better access.
 We have also been successful in gaining funding to build a solitary bee village from recycled products.
 We are also currently applying for funding for a woodland development project.

-If you can help in any way please turn up at a work party on a date below or email email@example.com. for more infomation.
+If you can help in any way please turn up at a work party on a date below or email firstname.lastname@example.org. for more information.

 Work party dates:

 Saturday 16th December 10 am Wednesday 17th January 10 am